topiaruss/nameko-chat/docs/index.rst

 It's important to understand the concept of `lifecycles` in nameko services before you start to write one.
 Let's step through the creation and use of an example service to explain this.

 The following is a very simple service that echoes anything written to ``sys.stdin``::

+    from dependencies.stdout import stdout
+    from entrypoints.stdin import stdin

     class Service(object):